|

 The report says that efforts should be made to increase recruitment and support for dental students from minority, lower-income, and rural populations, as well as to boost the number of dental faculty with expertise caring for underserved and vulnerable populations.
 In addition, the Health Resources and Services Administration should dedicate Title VII funding to aid and expand opportunities for dental residencies in community-based settings.
 These residencies should take place in geographically underserved areas and include clinical experiences with young children, individuals with special health care needs, and older adults.

 The study was sponsored by the Health Resources and Services Administration and the California HealthCare Foundation.
-Established in 1970 under the charter of the National Academy of Sciences, the Institute of Medicine provides independent, objective, evidence-based advice to policymakers, health professionals, the private sector, and the public.
-The National Research Council is the principal operating agency of the National Academy of Sciences and National Academy of Engineering.
-A committee roster follows.
+Established in 1970 under the charter of the National Academy of Sciences, the

 Contacts: